markfortune/luas/docs/source/installation_info.md

 `luas` also does not have its own inference library but has custom distributions for `NumPyro` and `PyMC` so for most purposes if you want to perform inference it is likely you will need to install one of these.
 See the installation guides for [`NumPyro`](https://num.pyro.ai/en/latest/getting_started.html#installation) and [`PyMC`](https://www.pymc.io/projects/docs/en/latest/installation.html).
 The latest versions are ideal but `luas` is compatible with `PyMC` v4 as well as the current `PyMC` v5.

 If performing exoplanet transit modelling with the `luas.exoplanet` submodule then you will need the additional dependency `jaxoplanet` which should be installable using pip (see [`jaxoplanet`](https://github.com/exoplanet-dev/jaxoplanet) for the latest information).
+Currently `luas` only supports `jaxoplanet` v0.0.1 although we hope to update to the more recent version soon.

 Installation of `luas` can be performed by cloning the GitHub repository and using pip.